borine/MPD/doc/plugins.rst

    * - Setting
      - Description
    * - **mixer_device DEVICE**
-     - Sets the ALSA mixer device name, defaulting to default which lets ALSA pick a value.
+     - Sets the ALSA mixer device name, defaulting to "default" which is a name defined in the libasound configuration.
+Typically it refers to the card used for the default pcm device (e.g "hw:0") if that card has mixer controls; but it may have be redefined so it should not be assumed to refer to the same card as the "default" pcm device.
+     -  It is recommended to explicitly set the mixer device here if using MPD's "hardware" mixer.
+For hw: and plughw: pcm devices, the associated mixer is referred to by the card index or name.
+For example: hw:0 or hw:PCH
    * - **mixer_control NAME**
      - Choose a mixer control, defaulting to PCM.
+     - Note that not all cards have a mixer control called "PCM" so it will often be necessary to set an explict value here.
-Type amixer scontrols to get a list of available mixer controls.
+     - Type amixer scontrols to get a list of available mixer controls on the default card, or amixer -D hw:CARDNAME scontrols to get a list of scontrols on the card with index or name CARDNAME.
+     - In order to identify the appropriate scontrol to use it may be necessary to consult the documentation for your sound card.
    * - **mixer_index NUMBER**
      - Choose a mixer control index.
 This is necessary if there is more than one control with the same name.
 Defaults to 0 (the first one).